What treats to avoid and how to make the best treats for your dog

 That is why I put together 10 hints to healthy treats for your dog:

 - Ideally, make treats yourself if you can.
 Dehydrated, baked or cooked pieces of non-medicated or organic meats are great.
+Click here for another homemade treat recipe.

 - If you are buying treats, ensure that they are not made in China and other countries with poor quality control.